Home > Motherboard > Motherboard FAQs

 • Power delivery is not ideal for high-end components

 MOSFET stands for metal oxide semiconductor field-effect transistor.
-Pretty boring, but it’s essential in ensuring that your processor runs efficiently at a stable current.
-Much like the power supply converts alternating currents to direct the current, the MOSFETs also amplifies or switches the electronic signal to match a particular component’s needs.
-The chokes are inductors that are used to limit the passing DC to a certain frequency, further ensuring a stable voltage while powering your CPU.
-Transistors function in a similar way.
+It’s essential to ensure that your processor runs efficiently at a stable current.
+Much like the power supply converts alternating currents to direct the current, the MOSFETs also amplify or switch the electronic signal to match a particular component’s needs.
+All you need to know really is the more power stages and the more robust the delivery system, the better.

 Whether you’re planning on buying a premium gaming motherboard or are looking to snatch a good price on a clean-looking, business-branded model, you should always purchase a product that has an intricate VRM.
 The more chokes, MOSFETs, and transistors, the better the performance and reliability.